apiflask/apiflask/docs/src/index.md

 - Automatic interactive API documentation (with [Swagger UI](https://github.com/swagger-api/swagger-ui) and [Redoc](https://github.com/Redocly/redoc))
 - API Authorization support (with [Flask-HTTPAuth](https://github.com/migulgrinberg/flask-httpauth))
 - Automatic JSON response for HTTP errors

-*Currently this project is in active development stage, bugs and break changes are expected.
-Welcome to leave any suggestions or feedbacks in [this issue](https://github.com/greyli/apiflask/issues/1) or just submit a pull request to improve it.*

 ## Requirements